Color, 1991, 104m. / Directed by Jörg Buttgereit / Starring Monika M., Mark Reeder / Barrel (US R1 NTSC) / DD2.0

-this dichotomy more troubling than in Schramm, the director’s concession to the serial
+this dichotomy more troubling than in Schramm, the director’s rebuttal to the mainstream serial killer craze which dominated horror during the 1990s.
+However, this is truly unlike any other psycho movie ever made.

 The nonlinear story begins with taxi driver and troubled murderer Lothar